be-great/c_package_publish/README.md

-# c_tool
+# Adding c project using APT package installer

-function that add two number
+ Example function that add two number

 ## Step 1: Organize Your Project

 Create a directory structure for your project: